AfrifaEben7/v2x_testing_app/README.md

 ## Setup

 1. Clone the repository and navigate to the project's root directory.
-2. Place the contents of the `scenario_examples` folder into the `/esmini/resources/xosc` directory.
+2. Place the contents of the `scenario_examples` folder into the `/esmini/resources/xosc` directory (cp -r scenario_examples/. esmini/resources/xosc).
 This step is necessary for demo purposes.
 3. Ensure that both the `code` and `esmini` folders are located in the same parent folder (ie, esmini should be in the root folder).

 ## Running the Application